 What is Electrify Canada and what benefits does it offer to EV drivers?

 In Canada, Audi is partnering with Electrify Canada to bring a network of charging stations across the country to make e-mobility convenient and accessible to Canadians.
-Electrify Canada will be building 32 stations in Phase 1, connecting major metro areas and highways with 128 DC charging stations capable of up to 350-kW charging speeds.
-Charging time will be between 15 to 30 minutes² depending on battery state of charge and the DCFC capability of the vehicle.
-The Electrify Canada charging network will be open to other EV drivers and models.
+Electrify Canada will be building 32 stations connecting major metro areas and highways with 128 DC charging stations capable of up to 350-kW charging speeds.
+Charging time will be approximately 30 minutes² depending on battery state of charge and the DCFC capability of the vehicle.
+The Electrify Canada charging network will be open to other EV drivers and models⁴.

 Can the Audi e-tron 55 quattro be charged when it is raining or snowing?